mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-intro/item.en.md

 title: "Neural networks fundamentals with Python – intro"
 ---

-This is the first post in a series to implement a neural network from *scratch*.
+This is the first article in a series to implement a neural network from *scratch*.
 We will set things up in terms of software to install, knowledge we need, and some code to serve as backbone for the remainder of the series.